j2zhao/tablevault/docs/api/core_api.md

 ) -> List[Dict[str, Any]]
 ```

 Get processes that modified an item list.
-Can filter by interval range within the list.
+Can filter by position range within the list.

 **Parameters:**